Mooring line stretcher

-Dyneema is great in its strength and weight but lacks the stretch necessary in a mooring line.
+Dyneema is great in strength but lacks the stretch necessary in a mooring line.
 Shock loads caused by wake and swell can damage deck hardware.
 When a dyneema docking line is used, a polyester stretcher is strongly advised.
 A polyester stretcher will take up the shock loads and stretch keeping your yacht and hardware save.
-This makes the dyneema mooring lines last longer and if the stretcher is worn or damaged easy to replace.
+This makes the dyneema mooring lines last longer and if the stretcher is worn or damaged easy and cheap to replace.

 How does a stretcher work?

-The stretchers are generally continues loops of 4 meter double braided polyester.
-Polyester has great elongation properties and will ensure a safe mooring.
-The dyneema mooring line is being cow hitched onto it, and the other side of the stretcher goes around the bollard on the shore.
-This way your expensive dyneema mooring line is protected and the short stretcher is there to do the dirty work.
+The stretchers are continues loops of 4 meter double braided polyester.
+Polyester has great elongation properties and will ensure safe mooring.
+The main Dyneema mooring line is cow hitched onto it, the other side of the stretcher goes around the bollard on the shore.
+As an added benefit you have an easy to replace and inexpensive part to do the dirty work.

-We finish the stretcher with protective Chafe-Pro abrasion gear on the highest abrasion areas.
+We finish the stretcher with protective abrasion gear on the highest abrasion areas.

 We are able to prepare and ship your order in 3 to 4 weeks.